KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 ### 3.1 The Primary Recovery Pathway

-Source reconnection is the restoration of resonance between the embodied being at L₁ and their own inward layers — DS / DM (🔮 Archeus / 🧠 Noeüs, L₃), DP / DL (🌬️ Morgis / 📐 Sophis, L₄), and EOB (🛤️ Theon, L₅).
+Source reconnection is the restoration of resonance between the embodied being at L₁ and their own inward layers — DS / DM (🔮 Archeus / 🧠 Noeüs, L₃), DP / DL (🌬️ Morgis / 📐 Sophis, L₄), and EOB (L₅).
 The Tether (\( \mathcal{T}_h \)) is the coherence function that maintains this connection (LM04 §4.4).
 When the Tether severs, Source reconnection is the process of restoring it.

 The cross-band resonance condition (LM06 §8.1) specifies when an embodied being participates in a more inward layer: